 - Personal references are contacted.

 - We visit the home.
+All persons and pets residing in the home must be present at the home visit, whether in person or virtual.
 If the visit is a physical one and applicants have no pet, the home visitor will bring a dog (not an available Pet Harbor dog).

-- The data is compiled into a presentation for Pet Harbor’s Board of Directors.
+- The data is compiled into a package for Pet Harbor’s board of directors.

 - Pet Harbor’s board of directors discusses and votes.

 - An email is sent indicating approval or rejection.

-- If approved, we will discuss with the applicants what dog(s) fit their home and make arrangements for them to meet.
+- If approved, we will discuss with the applicants what dog(s) may fit their family and make arrangements for them to meet.

 - Every canine and human residing in the home will meet the Pet Harbor dog(s).

 - If the applicants choose to adopt, they will enter into a contractual relationship.

 - Everybody lives happily ever after. 🙂